Oleg Blokhin: Family

-Blokhin's father, Vladimir Ivanovich Blokhin, is a native of Moscow, a veteran of the World War II, survivor of the Leningrad blockade, and a former Soviet law enforcement agent.
-Vladimir Blokhin later worked as a sports functionary for the Soviet Dynamo Society.
-Blokhin's mother Katerina Zakharivna (née Adamenko) is from a village in Borodianka Raion.
+Blokhin's father, Volodymyr Blokhin, is a native of Moscow, a veteran of the World War II, survivor of the Leningrad blockade, and a former Soviet law enforcement agent.
+He later worked as a sports functionary for the Soviet Dynamo Society.
+Blokhin's mother Kateryna Adamenko is from Nebrat village in Borodianka Raion, Kyiv Oblast.
 She originally worked at a Kyiv sewing factory, but eventually discovered hidden athletic talents and became the Soviet champion in track and field as well as pentathlon.
 After retiring from sports, she became a staff member at one of Kyiv's universities.

 Blokhin was married to Irina Deriugina, a top coach and former world champion in rhythmic gymnastics, but the couple divorced in the early 1990s.
 Blokhin and Deriugina have a daughter, singer Iryna Blokhina, who wrote and performed the Euro 2012 anthem.

 Blokhin and his second wife, Angela, have two daughters, Hanna (born 2001) and Katerina (born 2002).